 Sample JMD Files

-Can be matched-up with your own audio files and loaded into MyLibrary to see how the data works.
+These can be matched-up with your own audio files to see how the data works.
 MyLibrary filenames are *not* case-sensitive.

 This application makes use of the UK’s Ofcom resource known as Technical Parameters (aka: TXParams) which offers AM, DAB and FM transmitter data such as lat/lon location, Wattage ERP, RDS codes etc.